ピエロ

 Everyone laughed at me, and I felt like a clown.

 ピエロ comes from French "Pierrot."
-In Japanese, it is used both literally for circus clowns and figuratively for someone who ends up looking foolish or being the butt of a joke.
+In Japanese, it is used both literally for circus clowns and figuratively for someone who is made a fool of or plays a ridiculous role unwittingly.